ReallySecureShell/Simple_Encryption_Setup/README.md

 ## 1.0: Download

-Once in the Clonezilla terminal (see section <a href="#setup-clonezilla-environment">Setup Clonezilla Environment</a>) you can download the script with either one of the following commands.
+Once in the Clonezilla terminal (see section <a href="#setup-clonezilla-environment">Setup Clonezilla Environment</a>) you can download the script with one of the following commands.

     curl 'https://raw.githubusercontent.com/ReallySecureShell/Simple_Encryption_Setup/master/main.sh' > encrypt.sh && chmod 744 encrypt.sh